oasis-main/oasis-rpi/README.md

 ## Overview

-Oasis-Grow is an open-source toolkit for IoT applications that aims to get your hardware online faster.
-It is suitable for precision agriculture, climate research, and biology, providing sensing, data collection, environmental control, equipment automation, and remote monitoring functionality.
+Oasis-Cpu is an open-source toolkit for IoT applications on single board computers.
+It is suitable for home, hobby, field, and lab use, providing sensing, data collection, environmental control, equipment automation, and remote monitoring functionality.

 This toolkit can be deployed using a RaspberryPi (for scheduling, PID control, data & networking management) + an Arduino (for real-time analog & digital sensors).